 - Network/Graph algorithms: engineering algorithmic techniques for handling large and/or real-life graphs

 Looking for PhD students for Computational Biology problems

-I am looking for a doctoral student in computational biology.
+I am looking for doctoral students in computational biology.

 - You must be interested in solving important computational biology problems using tools from theoretical computer science and data